ClementNerma/Rave/docs/books/hybrid.md

 ### Creating a package

 First, create a new folder (with any name you want).
 Inside of it, create a `main.sn` and open it in your favorite code editor: this will be our program's main file.
-Now, create a `_packages` folder, and inside it a `test-package` folder.
+Now, create a `_packages` folder, and inside it a `test_package` folder.
 Create a `package.toml` file and an `index.sn` file, open them in the same code editor.

 `main.sn` will be our main program, which will be ran.
 The two other files will constitute the _package_ we will use.